-I thank you for reading this, and hope that you too can believe in and support the renovation of the Old Stone Building.
+Thank you for your interest in restoring the Old Stone Building.
+We hope that you too can believe in and support the renovation of this remarkable piece of history.